Why is it important that I stay hydrated?

 - Keep filled, freezer-safe water bottles in the freezer for convenient, portable ice water at a moment’s notice.

 - Keep water easily accessible throughout the day.
 Keep a water bottle close, drink from it regularly and refill often as you go through your day.

-If water just won’t do, focus on beverages that don’t contain a lot of added fat or sugar.
+Focus on beverages that do not contain a lot of added fat or sugar.
 Stick to low-fat or fat-free milk, unsweetened plant-based milk alternatives or a splash of juice in plain sparkling water.